abuelkheir/abuelkheir/README.md

 - 👋 Hi, I’m AbuElkheir
-- 🌱 I’m currently learning Embedded Systems Development  and also Web Development
+- 🌱 Software Developer @Ultimus , Technical Content Presenter @Almentor.net
 - 📫 Reach me out on twitter @abuelkheir_
 -     I also happen to be a part time Educational content creator on Youtube